 Competitions may take place on campus or could be hosted by an employer, as part of industry and university engagement activities.
 Others may be coordinated by the Careers & Enterprise Centre, such as:

-Blueprint – Blueprint is a high profile, annual student enterprise competition, supported by Santander Universities.
+Blueprint StartUp Challenge – A high profile, annual student enterprise competition, supported by Santander Universities.

-Summer of Experience– An initiative designed to inspire students to do something meaningful and beneficial to their employability, with their summer vacation.
+Summer of Experience – An initiative designed to inspire students to do something meaningful and beneficial to their employability, with their summer vacation.
 Reflect on your summer activities, and tell your fellow students about it for the chance to win!
 This year, we know that circumstances are very different.
 If you have managed to do what you set out to do, then brilliant!
 If you have had to completely re-plan and adapt your summer plans, then we are keen to hear about this too.